5 FAH-4 H-700

 5 FAH-4 H-714 GAO NOTIFICATION AND ENTRANCE MEETINGS

 a.
-Department notification The GAO must notify CGFS/GAO in writing prior to initiating any new engagement.
+Department notification.
+The GAO must notify CGFS/GAO in writing prior to initiating any new engagement.
 The formal notification letter, signed by the GAO's relevant managing director, should occur before the GAO makes any requests for meetings, documents, or interviews with DOS officials at any location.
-The notification should identify the subject, GAO job code, scope, objectives, and originator of the request.
+The notification should identify the subject, GAO job code, source for the work, key objectives, other agencies involved, and when possible, anticipated locations to be contacted.
+For government-wide reviews, GAO will send a notification letter to the applicable central agency, such as OMB, GSA or OPM, and notify CGFS/GAO in an email message.

 (1) Representation—CGFS/GAO will coordinate the Department’s representation for the entrance meeting.
 The bureau GAO liaisons will ensure the attendance of appropriate management levels and subject matter expertise; and

 (2) Meeting content—CGFS/GAO will chair the entrance meeting.
 The GAO team will provide information regarding the origin, scope, timeframes and anticipated data requirements and travel.
-The meeting will also provide an opportunity for a dialogue between the Department and GAO officials to cover potential jurisdictional issues, possible foreign policy sensitivities, and other relevant concerns.
+The meeting will also provide an opportunity for a dialogue between the Department and GAO officials to cover potential jurisdictional issues, possible foreign policy sensitivities, any precautions needed to protect sensitive data and information, and other relevant concerns.
 The entrance meeting will conclude with the designation of primary POCs between the Department lead bureau and the GAO team.

 5 FAH-4 H-715 GAO WORK IN PROGRESS

 a.
-Work in progress Subsequent to the entrance meeting, the GAO will work directly with the designated lead bureau POC to coordinate information-gathering activities, including requests for documents, interviews, and meetings.
+Work in progress.
+Subsequent to the entrance meeting, the GAO will work directly with the designated lead bureau POC to coordinate information-gathering activities, including requests for documents, interviews, and meetings.
 A GAO engagement that involves multiple bureaus and offices may require an intra-departmental meeting to ensure a coordinated and consistent Department position.
 CGFS/GAO will be available to facilitate GAO activities and requests.
 If the GAO requests information that goes beyond the scope of the engagement as outlined in the notification letter, CGFS/GAO must be advised before any such information is provided.
 The lead bureau POC should also advise CGFS/GAO of any difficulties or concerns perceived by the Department or expressed by the GAO.
+In general, new records should not be created in response to GAO requests, subject to consultation with CGFS/GAO.

 (1) Advise the Department on the status of an ongoing engagement;